Sitecore/Sitecore.Pathfinder/README.md

 1. Check the project for warnings and errors.
 Any errors will stop the build.
 2. Create a Nuget package from the project.
-3. Copy dependency files from the /sitecore.project/packages directory to the website ([DataFolder]/Pathfinder/Available).
+3. Copy dependency files from the [Project]/sitecore.project/packages directory to the website ([DataFolder]/Pathfinder/Available).
-4. Copy package /sitecore.project/Sitecore.nupkg to the website ([DateFolder]/Pathfinder/Available).
+4. Copy package [Project]/sitecore.project/Sitecore.nupkg to the website ([DateFolder]/Pathfinder/Available).
-5. Install the package by making a request to the website: /sitecore/shell/client/Applications/Pathfinder/InstallPackage
+5. Install the package by making a request to the website: [Website]/sitecore/shell/client/Applications/Pathfinder/InstallPackage
-6. Publish the Master database by making a request to the website: /sitecore/shell/client/Applications/Pathfinder/Publish
+6. Publish the Master database by making a request to the website: [Website]/sitecore/shell/client/Applications/Pathfinder/Publish
 7. Show project metrics.

 ### Configuration
 Pathfinder is configured using a global configuration file, a project configuration file and optionally a user configuration file.
 The user and project configuration files can overwrite any settings in the global configuration file.

-The global configuration is located in the /sitecore.tools/sccconfig.json.
+The global configuration is located in the tools directory.
 You should never change this file.
-Instead overwrite settings in the project configuration file.
+Instead overwrite settings in the project or user configuration files.

 [Global configuration: /sitecore.tools/scconfig.json](src/console/scconfig.json)